 Leaves no room for stress

 Too often, we experience stress because we don’t feel in control.
-We are stressing out every time we face the unknown, something that was unplanned.
+We are stressed out every time we face the unknown, something that was unplanned.
 Even starting your day without a clear plan can be rather stressful.
-That is why everyone needs to have at least a solid morning routine.
+That is why everyone needs to have at least a solid daily routine.
 A morning routine can give you a sense of control and order.
 You’ll feel much more at peace once you know what to do for the next half an hour or hour of your day.
 Besides, it gives you more confidence to face the rest of that day.
 Such a start sets you in a productive mood.

 Moreover, knowing what you need to do, how, and when leaves no room for stress.
 Stress comes from ambiguity, procrastination, or slacking.
 It comes when you think too much about doing something instead of actually doing it.
 For example, the longer you think about doing an essay, the more likely you are to pay for an essay instead.
 Why?
 Well, you had too much time worrying about it.
 Stress is a productivity killer.
 Though, if you had scheduled writing an essay into your routine, you’d had no room for worrying.